nimbix/jarvice-helm/KubernetesInstall.md

 The minimums will primarily depend on the types of jobs that will be run with JARVICE.
 Please contact Nimbix sales or support for more information.

-200 GB of disk space is recommended minimum.
+200 GB of disk space is the recommended minimum.

 We'll use the following host names for the `jarvice-compute` worker nodes in the example commands below: